Mehhstack/victron-monitoring-platform/InfluxDB/README.md

 ## Notes
 - All credentials and database names in config files have been sanitized for security.
-- InfluxDB runs locally on the Raspberry Pi — data never leaves the site unless explicitly exported.
 - Grafana connects to InfluxDB via the local network using the HTTP API.